viralemergence/virionData/README.md

 This package allows users to select specific versions of the data set to work with, provides easy access to metadata, and allows users to export metadata.

+The pipeline for creating virion can be found here: https://github.com/viralemergence/virion

 ## Installation

 You can install the development version of virionData from [GitHub](https://github.com/) with: